 For more information, see our article on how disability attorneys develop medical evidence.

 A disability lawyer will also contact your treating physicians to obtain their written opinions (usually on a lengthy form) about your ability to work.
-Often, doctors are more likely to respond to an attorney’s request than to a patient’s.
-Additionally, if your medical history is insufficient to support your claim, a disability attorney can request that the SSA schedule psychological or physical exams.
+Often, doctors are more likely to respond to an attorney's request than to a patient's.
+Additionally, if your medical history is insufficient to support your claim, a disability attorney can request that Social Security schedule psychological or physical exams.

 You may be nervous before your hearing, which can make you more likely to make a mistake.
 Your attorney will be very familiar with the procedure of hearings than you will be, and can tell you what to expect.
 This can help allay any fears you have before your hearing.

 Your lawyer will no doubt want to practice asking you questions the judge might ask and helping you with your answers (testimony).
 Being well prepared to answer the judge's questions can calm your nerves and make it less likely that you'll say something that might inadvertently hurt your case.

 A vocational expert (VE) is a consultant hired by the Social Security Administration (SSA) to testify at your hearing as to his or her opinion about your ability to work based on your impairments.
 During the hearing, the ALJ will ask the VE questions about your ability to work based on certain documented work restrictions.
 These questions are called hypotheticals; here is an example: "Consider an individual of the same age, education, and work history as this claimant.
 Consider that the individual can frequently carry ten pounds or more and sit or stand at least six hours a day.
 What jobs could this person do?"
 The VE would then name a number of jobs that a person with those abilities could perform.
 If a VE affirms your ability to work, and the judge agrees, your claim will be denied.